 “You nasty pagan whore.
-I'm gonna kill you.”
+I'll kill you.”

 “Bonus round.
 I'll countdown from three to one.
-Be gone, Mr. Cass, or I'll light you up,” Miss Cherry said as she raised and aimed.
+Be gone, Mr. Cass, or I'll light you up,” said Miss Cherry as she raised and aimed.
 Nellie thought she heard a little giggle.

 Frank knew he had lost.
 For now.
 He struggled to stand.